ewpratten/ewpratten.com/content/blog/2020-10-15-Mounting-Google-Drives.md

 date: 2020-10-15
 written: 2020-09-22
 tags:
 - linux
 - workflow
 - google
 - walkthrough
 extra:
-  excerpt: "I can never get the Google Drive webapp to load quickly when I need it  to.
-My solution: use some command-line magic to mount my drives directly  to my laptop's filesystem."
+  excerpt: 'I can never get the Google Drive webapp to load quickly when I need it  to.
+    My solution: use some command-line magic to mount my drives directly  to my laptop''s filesystem.'
 redirect_from:
 - /post/XcaM0k24/
 - /XcaM0k24/
 aliases:
 - /blog/2020/10/15/mounting-google-drives
+- /blog/mounting-google-drives
 ---

 When sharing files, I use three main services.
 I use [Firefox Send](https://en.wikipedia.org/wiki/Firefox_Send) and [KeybaseFS](https://book.keybase.io/docs/files) to share one-off and large files with friends, and I use [Google Drive](https://drive.google.com) to store some personal files, and for everything school-related (I don't get a choice about this).
 For the first two services, sharing a file is as simple as calling [`ffsend`](https://github.com/timvisee/ffsend) or moving a local file into my kbfs mountpoint, and I am done.
 Google Drive, on the other hand, the process isn't as easy.
 While some Linux distributions have Google Drive integration out of the box (I miss daily-driving [ChromiumOS](https://www.chromium.org/chromium-os)), Linux users generally have to go to `drive.google.com`, and deal with the Google Drive webapp.
 Not sure if this is an "only me" problem, but whenever I need to quickly make a change to a document through the webapp, It decides to stop working.